£

 7.1 Proper diagnostics and targeted repair

-In many cases, the real fault is a NOx sensor, injector, heater or wiring issue.
-Once diagnosed
+In many cases, the real fault is a NOx sensor, injector, heater element or wiring issue.
+Once diagnosed correctly, repairing that specific component can restore normal operation without touching the rest of the system.
+A targeted repair costs far less than a full system overhaul and leaves the vehicle fully compliant.

 7.3 Diagnostic‑led AdBlue solutions from Leicester Remaps